 To honor the shortest day/longest night, and the return of the sun, we will turn off all the lights at dinner, light some candles, and have a joyful and beautiful dinner by candlelight.
 I would love to some day have a fire in the backyard on the Winter Solstice, but it's always a bit too cold in my neck of the woods towards the end of December.

 We also read The Shortest Day, a wonderful book explaining the science and some of the cultural traditions surrounding the Winter Solstice.
 There are a few other books that I've heard good things about as well.

 Feed the Birds

 I once heard that it is a tradition in Scandinavian countries to spread birdseed on your doorstep on Christmas morning to include the birds in the feasting to bring good luck to your household for the coming year.
 In our house, we love to watch the birds at the feeder at any time of year.
 I keep our feeder full, but at Christmas they get the extra special treats.
 I make sure to get the good nut & berry mix as well as a couple suet feeders from my local backyard bird enthusiast store.
-A couple of years, we also made some homemade birdseed ornaments and hung them in the trees.
-The squirrels got them before the birds could, though, and now we stick to just filling our squirrel-proof feeder!
+We've also made some homemade birdseed ornaments to decorate the trees with.
+All you need is some sliced fruit or pinecones, peanut butter, bird seed, and twine!

 I also accompany this tradition with a book or two:

 I usually reserve this one for the day before Christmas Eve (or Christmas Eve Eve, as we called it when we were kids!), so that it stays fresh until we spread it in the yard on the big night itself.
 Now, this is not that glitter-filled mess we made as kids back in the 80's, no no no. If I'm feeding this to my backyard friends (or, um, the Reindeer), I don't want to put nasty plastic glitter in there.